 His phone number.
 I visited my daughter’s school one day and truthfully, I was zoned out as I waited for her until one of the office aides said to a student who had walked in: “You don’t know your parents’ phone number?”
 After that, I couldn’t help but ear hustle and sit there a little wide eyed.
 This student was in at least the fifth grade and had no clue how to get in touch with his parents.
 This was amazing to me.
 What would happen if he got lost or needed help and had to call home?
 With the advent of cell phones, I’ll admit I’m not as good as I used to be with remembering phone numbers since I normally just save them in my phone, but you best believe my daughter knows my number and my husband’s without the assistance of a cell phone’s memory.

 His address.
 When I was doing a long-term substitute teaching position a few years ago, I asked my first-grade students one day where they lived.
 Honestly, it was more curiosity to see what they would say than anything.
 I was shocked that most of them didn’t know the city or state, let alone their actual street address.
-Call me overprotective, but if something goes down and my daughter gets separated from me, I want to make sure she knows our address so someone can get her back to me.
+Call me overprotective, but when my daughter was younger, if something goes down and she got separated from me, I wanted to make sure she knew our address so someone can get her back to me.
 At the very least, make sure your child knows what city and state he lives in and your full name (see Five Things Your Child Should Know Before Starting Kindergarten.)

 How to write his name.
-Really I think this should be mastered before starting elementary school, but on the off chance it hasn’t, work with your child to make sure he knows how to write and spell his name correctly.
-(Also, since cursive writing is being remove from the curriculum of many schools, you might want to keep it in the back of your mind that you need to teach them that too at some point.)
-This is something he will be doing for the rest of his life, and it’s never too early to start.
+Really, I think this should be mastered before starting elementary school, but on the off chance it hasn’t been, work with your child to make sure he knows how to write and spell his name correctly.
+(Also, since cursive writing is being remove from the curriculum of many schools, you might want to keep it in the back of your mind that you need to teach them that too at some point if that’s important to you.)
+Writing his name is something he will be doing for the rest of his life, and it’s never too early to start.

 How to use a computer/iPad.
 Listen, whether we want to admit it or not, we are living in a tech world.
 I’ve seen kids as young as five with cell phones, and most two-year-olds I know can navigate a phone better than most adults.
 If your children have not been exposed to technology by the time they start elementary school, they are already way behind.
 I get you may not want to invest in a computer or iPad for your child.
-At the very least, let them use yours if you have one every now and then so they are familiar with the layout.
-You could also take it a step further and sign them up for one of the classes offered at your local library.
+At the very least, let them use yours—if you have one— every now and then so they are familiar with the layout.
+You could also take it a step further and sign them up for one of the iPad or computer classes offered at your local library.

 What else should a child know before starting elementary school?